-To participate in a college visitation, a student must submit a completed college visit permission form for approval by the guidance counselor at least two days prior to the visit.
+To participate in a college visitation, a student must submit a parental permission slip approved by the guidance counselor two days in advance of the visit.
 Students are responsible for all missed work and must be passing all classes at the time of the visit.
-Juniors seniors are permitted three (3) visits during the school year that will be counted as excused and will not count towards a student's total hours missed.
+Juniors are permitted one (1) visit during the school year and seniors are permitted three (3) visits during the year.
 Students will be required to submit proof of attendance upon their return to school.
-A student may be allowed to request additional day or days, but must be approved by the guidance office or principal.
+A student may be allowed to request additional days or days but must be approved by the quidance office or principal.